littlebeanbean7/TREC2023_passage_ranking/README.md

 - M001 serves as baseline;

-- M002 and M004 are no finetuneed models, they serve as comparison;
+- M002 and M004 are no finetuned models, they serve as comparison;

 - M003 and M005 are the fine-tuned BiEncoder and CrossEncoder models;